-This course is the second of a sequence of courses that includes theory and evidence for and clinical translation of common laboratory data utilized in the examination,
+This course includes theory and evidence for and clinical translation of common laboratory data utilized in the examination,

 evaluation, and intervention.
 The student will be expected to demonstrate an understanding of how the various content components of the common laboratory tests inter-relate

 with the goal of adding to the clinical making skill set of the practicing therapist.
 This will be accomplished by the provision of a case study of a medically complex